Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 The only two cases where the loop $O(n)$ model was shown to exhibit a phase transition at $x=x_c(n)$ are $n=1$ (Ising model) and $n=0$ (self-avoiding walk).
-Exponential decay in the low-temperature Ising model ($x<1/\sqrt{3}$)~\cite{AizBarFer87} and existence of infinitely many loops around each vertex (in the unique Gibbs measure) for the critical and high-temperature Ising model ($1/\sqrt{3}\leq x\leq 1$) are classical.
-In the latter case, emergence of macroscopic loops follows from a general Russo--Seymour--Welsh (RSW) theory developed in~\cite{Tas16} (or, alternatively, from the above dichotomy result).
-Recently, RSW theory was extended to a small interval in the antiferromagnetic regime ($1 < x < 1 + \varepsilon$)~\cite{BefGay17}.
-The critical point of the self-avoiding walk on the hexagonal lattice was proven to equal~$\tfrac{1}{\sqrt{2+\sqrt{2}}}$ in the celebrated work~\cite{DumSmi12}.
+Exponential tails for loop lengths in the low-temperature Ising model ($x<1/\sqrt{3}$)~\cite{Ons44,AizBarFer87} and existence of infinitely many loops around each vertex (in the unique Gibbs measure) for the critical and high-temperature ferromagnetic Ising model ($1/\sqrt{3}\leq x\leq 1$) are classical.
+In the latter case, emergence of macroscopic loops follows from a general Russo--Seymour--Welsh (RSW) theory developed in~\cite{Tas16} (or, alternatively, from the dichotomy result~\cite{DumGlaPel21}).\footnote{An extension of the RSW theory to~$1<x<1+\varepsilon$ is discussed in a preprint ``Percolation without FKG'' by Beffara and Gayet from~2017.
+However, they have communicated to us that their proof contains a crucial mistake.} The critical point of the self-avoiding walk on the hexagonal lattice was proven to equal~$\tfrac{1}{\sqrt{2+\sqrt{2}}}$ in the celebrated work~\cite{DumSmi12}.
 The walk was shown to scale to a straight line segment for smaller $x$~\cite{Iof98}, and to be space-filling for larger $x$~\cite{DumKozYad11}.

 The results known beyond the cases $n=0,1$ are as follows.
-Exponential decay was established when either $n>0, x < \tfrac{1}{\sqrt{2+\sqrt{2}}} + \varepsilon(n)$~\cite{Tag18} or $n >1, x < \tfrac{1}{\sqrt{3}}+ \varepsilon(n)$~\cite{GlaMan18b}, by comparing to the behavior of the self-avoiding walk and Ising model, respectively.
-In addition, for sufficiently large $n$, exponential decay was proven for all~$x>0$ (and an ordering transition was further established)~\cite{DumPelSam14}.
-Lastly, existence of macroscopic loops (as well as Russo--Seymour--Welsh type estimates) was recently shown to occur on the line $x=x_c(n)$ for $1\le n\le 2$~\cite{DumGlaPel17} and also at $n=2, x=1$~\cite{GlaMan18} (uniform Lipschitz functions).
+Exponential decay was established when either $n>0, x < \tfrac{1}{\sqrt{2+\sqrt{2}}} + \varepsilon(n)$~\cite{Tag18} or $n >1, x < \tfrac{1}{\sqrt{3}}+ \varepsilon(n)$~\cite{GlaMan21b}, by comparing to the behavior of the self-avoiding walk and Ising model, respectively.
+In addition, for sufficiently large $n$, exponential decay was proven for all~$x>0$ (and an ordering transition was further established)~\cite{DumPelSamSpi17}.
+Lastly, existence of macroscopic loops (as well as Russo--Seymour--Welsh type estimates) was recently shown to occur on the line $x=x_c(n)$ for $1\le n\le 2$~\cite{DumGlaPel21} and also at $n=2, x=1$~\cite{GlaMan21} (uniform Lipschitz functions).